 References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The establishment and approval of the Flight Conditions is done either by a Design Organisation with appropriate competence and Privilege or by the CAA.
-When approved by the CAA, the CAA will complete a CAA Form 18B to confirm the approval of Flight Conditions.
+The establishment and approval of Flight Conditions on a G-registered aircraft is done either by the UK us or a UK design organisation with appropriate competence and privilege.
+When approved by us, we will complete a CAA Form 18B to confirm the approval of safety design-related Flight Conditions.

-Anyone may apply for the CAA approval of the Flight Conditions.
+Anyone may apply for our approval of safety of design-related Flight Conditions.

-An application is made using CAA Form SRG1767 and completion of CAA Form 18B
+When the approval of Flight Conditions is related to the safety of the design, an application is made using CAA Form SRG1767 and completion of CAA Form 18B.

 Block 7 of the CAA Form 18B will detail the substantiation that the

 aircraft can fly safely and Block 8 will detail any conditions or

 CAA will review the data presented on the CAA Form 18B and consider

 the conditions for safe flight, particularly the detail in Blocks 7 and 8

 CAA may require the Applicant to re-submit the Form 18B if amendments